-Learn to read, write and speak English as it was spoken in the East Midlands around 1200 AD, without really trying.
+Learn to read, write and speak Early Middle English as it was spoken in the East Midlands around 1150 AD, without really trying.

-Early Middle English, as it was spoken in the East Midlands in the late 12th century, is easy to master.
+Early Middle English, as it was spoken in the East Midlands in the mid-12th century, is easy to master.
 Its grammar differs little from Modern English.
 To the uninitiated it looks and sounds like a foreign language.
 But just a few simple tips will make it much more familiar.

 Meet the lost words

-Meet a hoard of everyday words like swi_t`e (very), micel (big), swi_ken (to deceive), e_k (also), fremen (to perform), t`olen (to endure), swink (effort), and swencen (to oppress), that have fallen by the wayside.
+Meet a hoard of everyday words like swi_t`e (very), micel (big), swi_ken (to deceive), e_k (also), fremen (to perform), t`olen (to endure), swink (effort), and swencen (to oppress), that have fallen by the wayside, but were once common in Early Middle English.
 Start reading now.
-(Tip - click any word for a translation).
+(Tip: click or tap any word for a translation).

 Meet the ancestors

 If you're Anglo-Saxon, englesaxe might be the perfect way to connect with the world of your ancestors.
-In 2020, join Audrey as she embarks on just such a quest, and learn Early Middle English as you go.
+On Jan 1 2023, join Audrey as she embarks on just such a quest, and learn Early Middle English as you go.
 At just three new words a day.
 Swi__t`e go__d!